bloombytes/sevun-zip/readme.md

 ## Installation

 No installation is required for this script.
-Simply copy the script into a PowerShell (sevun-zip.ps1) file and run it
+Clone the repository into a target directory and run the PowerShell script (sevun-zip.ps1)

 ## Command Line Arguments